skycoin/hardware-wallet-go/cmd/cli/README.md

    1.7.0

 COMMANDS:
      applySettings          Apply settings.
      setMnemonic            Configure the device with a mnemonic. features               Ask the device Features.
      generateMnemonic       Ask the device to generate a mnemonic and configure itself with it. addressGen             Generate skycoin addresses using the firmware firmwareUpdate         Update device's firmware.
-     signMessage              Ask the device to sign a message using the secret key at given index. checkMessageSignature    Check a message signature matches the given address. setPinCode               Configure a PIN code on a device. wipe                     Ask the device to wipe clean all the configuration it contains. backup                   Ask the device to perform the seed backup procedure. recovery                 Ask the device to perform the seed recovery procedure. cancel                   Ask the device to cancel the ongoing procedure. transactionSign        Ask the device to sign a transaction using the provided information. sandbox                  Sandbox.
+     signMessage            Ask the device to sign a message using the secret key at given index. checkMessageSignature  Check a message signature matches the given address. setPinCode             Configure a PIN code on a device. removePinCode          Remove a PIN code on a device. wipe                   Ask the device to wipe clean all the configuration it contains. backup                 Ask the device to perform the seed backup procedure. recovery               Ask the device to perform the seed recovery procedure. cancel                 Ask the device to cancel the ongoing procedure. transactionSign        Ask the device to sign a transaction using the provided information. sandbox                Sandbox.
-     help, h                  Shows a list of commands or help for one command
+     getRawEntropy          Get device raw internal entropy and write it down to a file getMixedEntropy        Get device internal mixed entropy and write it down to a file getUsbDetails          Ask host usb about details for the hardware wallet help, h                Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help